‘Tonight you are going to the Big City.

 – Sir Arthur Harris, Commander-in-Chief Bomber Command –

-At around 03:20 hrs, amongst a wave of planes, flak bursts and parachutes, and illuminated by big fires on the ground, a British Halifax heavy bomber overflies the Nazi capital during another RAF Bomber Command air raid on the city.
-Seconds later and hit by a German night fighter, the four-engined bomber fell in a steep dive from a height of 17,000 feet and crashed onto the KaDeWe building, the famous West-Berlin department store which still exists today at the same location at Wittenbergplatz.
+At around 03:20 hrs, amongst a wave of planes, flak bursts and falling parachutes, and illuminated by big fires on the ground, a British Halifax heavy bomber overflies the Nazi capital during another RAF Bomber Command air raid on the city.
+Seconds later and hit by enemy fire, the four-engined bomber fell in a steep dive from a height of 17,000 feet and crashed onto the KaDeWe building, the famous West-Berlin department store which still exists today at the same location at Wittenbergplatz.

 This story, a real story from World War II, has been told many times and by many sources, but never before in the right way.

 According to the KaDeWe website: “During the Second World War, an American plane crashed onto the roof of the building causing a major fire” meanwhile the store’s official chronology states that “[in 1943] An American airplane crashes into KaDeWe.”
 Another source, in this case a German author described the dramatic action and dates it also: “During the war, KaDeWe experienced its blackest day on November 24, 1943, when an American bomber crashed into the atrium of the building, which burned out completely”.
 Other sources state that this happened on the night of 22/23 during the attack which wiped out the southwestern part of the city.
 This is most likely due to the fame that the raid achieved after the war, the best known of the British bombardments on Berlin and of devastating effectiveness.